larsko/pure-api/README.md

 ﻿# pure-api
 This is a light-weight Pure API wrapper written in C#.

-REST responses are automatically deserialized to a dynamic JSON object.
+REST responses are automatically deserialized to a dynamic JSON object (Note: XML not currently supported).
 This makes it very easy to use as-is.
 This code is intended as a quick and dirty demonstration of how to retrieve data from the Pure API.
 If you need type safety, feel free to implement the model on top and use the overloaded methods.